The Ice Bath Club

 • Orchard

 In place of a beachy getaway with your boo, why not pick up surfing together – right here in Singapore?
 Trifecta, located in the heart of Somerset, is Singapore's first surf-snow-skate facility.
-Here, they run surfing classes at a deep water wave pool, the perfect ground to safely pick up skills or practice endless tricks before that surfing camp in Bali.
-If winter holidays are more your thing, then head over to the snow arena to learn skiing or snowboarding.
+They run surfing classes at a deep water wave pool, the perfect ground to safely pick up skills or practice endless tricks before that surfing camp in Bali.
+If snow sports are more your thing, then head over to the snow arena to learn skiing or snowboarding.
 Classes take place on a conveyor belt that can tilt and shift to mimic real mountain terrain.
 By the time you both make it to the slopes, you'll be able to spend less time in lessons and more time actually enjoying the sport.

 • Things to do